mattermost/docs/source/administration/telemetry.rst

 Non-personally Identifiable Diagnostic Information, distinguished by end users and System Admins Boolean when the following events occur:

-  - *Team and Account Setup Diagnostics:* Account creation via email, invite or UI, account creation page view, account creation completion; tutorial step and tip completion or opt out, team creation page view, team name and URL entry, team creation completion
+  - *Team and Account Setup Diagnostics:* Account creation via email, invite or UI, account creation page view, account creation completion; tutorial step and tip completion or opt out, team creation page view, team name and URL entry, team creation completion.
+Click events on signup_email, select_team, display_name and team_url pages.
   - *Sign-in Diagnostics:* Login succeeded or failed for email, LDAP or SAML/SSO; logout succeeded; switched authentication method from email to LDAP or SAML/SSO or vice versa; reset password; updated password
   - *Navigation Discovery Diagnostics:* Joined a channel from the "More" list, through an invite or by clicking a public link; created a channel, direct, or group direct message conversation; renamed, joined, left or deleted an existing channel; updated header or purpose; added or removed members; updated channel notification preferences; loaded more messages in a channel; switched a channel or a team; opened the "More" modal for channels or direct message conversations; updated team name; invited members; updated account settings
   - *Core Feature Discovery Diagnostics:* Created, edited or deleted a message; posted a message containing a hashtag, link, mention or file attachment; searched for a term; searched for flagged posts or recent mentions